 Well, apart from my dad.
 I should probably clarify (sorry, dad).
 I’m just saying, if I had to pick another… I’m going with Sr.

-Kerry sat down with his half brother, Dale Earnhardt Jr., recently on his podcast to tell the whole story, and it’s absolutely fascinating.
+Kerry sat down with his half brother, Dale Earnhardt Jr., on his podcast a couple years ago to tell the whole story, and it’s absolutely fascinating.
 It’s a bit complicated, though, so bear with me.

 Dale Sr. And His First Wife Latane

 Dale Sr. and Latane got divorced due in large part to the fact that they were so young and immature when they got married.
 They weren’t prepared for all of the responsibilities that come along with a marriage, and ultimately, it just didn’t work out.

 Not long after Latane and Dale Sr. got divorced, she was remarried to a man named Jack Key, who eventually adopted Kerry when he was six years old.
 He raised him as his own child, and Kerry had no clue who his real father was for years.

 His mom and stepdad intentionally kept it from him because they worried Kerry would be disappointed knowing his dad couldn’t be around much.

 Kerry has fond memories of Jack, and both Dale Jr. and Kerry remember when Jack gave them $500 as a sponsorship for their street stock cars when he was the general manager for Hardee’s (a North Carolina fast food chain) years ago.

 As he got older and more curious, Kerry found out he was adopted and started asking his mom more questions about his birth father and wanted to know why he wasn’t in his life.
 Eventually, when Kerry was in the 9th grade, his mom gave in and told him who his father was.